Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Numerical analysis

+This first analysis focuses on quantifying the \textit{value of coordination} achieved by the proposed electricity-aware bid selection mechanism.
 As summarized in Table \ref{table:costs}, the integrated market mechanism reduces the overall system cost by $11.3\%$ compared to the decoupled mechanism.
-The absolute cost difference, i.e., $1,330$\euro, between the decoupled and integrated market mechanisms represents the \textit{value of coordination} between heat and electricity markets \citep{mitridati2018power}.
+The absolute cost difference, i.e., $1,330$\euro, between the decoupled and integrated market mechanisms represents the value of coordination between heat and electricity markets \cite{mitridati2018power}.
 However, as previously discussed, this integrated mechanism is not a realistic alternative to a sequential heat and electricity market framework.
-Indeed, it can be observed that the heat system operating cost is drastically increased with the integrated mechanism compared to the decoupled and hierarchical mechanisms, which supports the findings by \citet{mitridati2016optimal,mitridati2020heat}.
-Meanwhile, the proposed electricity-aware mechanism achieves $77.6\%$ of this so-called \textit{value of coordination}, while maintaining the sequential and independent structure of the markets.
+Indeed, it can be observed that the heat system operating cost is drastically increased with the integrated mechanism compared to the decoupled and hierarchical mechanisms, which supports the findings in \cite{mitridati2016optimal,mitridati2020heat}.
+Meanwhile, the proposed electricity-aware mechanism achieves $77.6\%$ of this so-called value of coordination while maintaining the sequential and independent structure of the markets.

-The proposed electricity-aware heat dispatch achieves these benefits by better anticipating the impact of CHPs and HPs on the electricity market, and exploiting the operational flexibility at the interface between heat and electricity systems, as will further be discussed in Case study 2.}